Juansolo457/angular-patterns-2023/README.md

 # Description

 this is a collection of the angular patterns I've used on different projects.
-This chould be viewable from the app with reusable componetns that can be reused anywhere app wide
+This is intended to be accessible from the app with reusable components that can be injected anywhere app wide

 # Summary

 - Ui components
 - design patterns
 - service implementation
 - component hierachy
 -

 # AngularInAppStyleguide